-A heritage of passion for Aviation training.
+A heritage of passion for aviation training.

 In the 1970s, a few major European National Aviation Authorities started to join activities and founded the Joint Aviation Authorities (JAA), with the objective of a cooperative safety regulatory system to achieve uniform high standards of aviation safety.
 At the same time, the JAA would play a role as the European counterpart of the US Federal Aviation Administration (FAA).
-In the following years, both organisations worked closely together in harmonizing rules and regulations where possible, while Bilateral Agreements were signed with other Aviation Authorities, like Transport Canada.
+In the following years, both organisations worked closely together in harmonising rules and regulations where possible, while Bilateral Agreements were signed with other Aviation Authorities, like Transport Canada.

 During the mid-1990’s, the JAA started the first training activities as workshops for Civil Aviation Authorities, to provide transparency and help with implementation of the Joint Aviation Requirements (JARs).
 Such activities soon became well-known and Aviation Industry Representatives requested participation in the workshops.
 These activities then transferred into a number of JAA Training Courses, starting with the Maintenance and Certification courses, later developing in other areas as well.

-Headquarter JAA in Hoofddorp
+JAA Headquarters in Hoofddorp

-In August 1991 JAA based their headquarters in Hoofddorp, the Netherlands, and more and more European National Aviation Authorities (NAA) became a JAA Member State.
+In August 1991 JAA based their headquarters in Hoofddorp, The Netherlands, and more and more European National Aviation Authorities (NAA) became a JAA Member State.
 However, the rules and regulations recommended for adoption by JAA were not mandatory and each JAA-NAA could still keep their national legislation when preferred.

 A new framework for aviation safety in Europe, created by the adoption of EC Regulation 1592/2002 (Basic Regulation) of 15 July 2002 on common rules in the field of civil aviation, led to the establishment of the European Aviation Safety Agency (EASA), whose adopted rules and regulations are mandatory for each Member State.